joeldavis84/vagrant-k8s/README.md

 # vagrant-k8s
 Vagrant Project for my LFS258 class.
-Other methods weren't working so I'll just install with kubeadm.
+Other methods weren't working so I ended up using vagrant to install kubernetes so that I can continually reset to a blanke slate.

 This project probably isn't interesting to anyone outside of myself and one or two other people who might run into the same issues.
-Basically minikube wasn't installing at all unless I did VirtualBox.
-I could either do this as a Vagrant project or try to get the KVM driver working and so I did this just to get the ball rolling on the training class.
+Right now it's VirtualBox only because I started running into weird network issues on libvirt.
+Eventually this project and `vagrant-galera` will be refactored so that they come up properly on both libvirt and VirtualBox.

+All validation was done on Fedora Linux.